tonykieling/barChart/README.md

 The function is called by: *barChart(data, options, element)*.
 - **Data** is the set of number that will be shown up in the bars.
 It may be 3 kinds of estrucutures:
-  * Simple array, only numbers
+  * Simple array, only numbers;
-  * Array of objects, where the key is the label and the value is the number
+  * Array of objects, where the key is the label and the value is the number;
   * Array of arrays with 4 arrays.
-The first is the numbers, second is the label for each subcolumn third contains the colors for each subcolumn, and the forth is the X-axis label
+The first is the numbers, second is the label for each subcolumn, third contains the colors for each subcolumn, and the forth is the X-axis label.
 - **Options** contain the fields that the user can set, such as colors, text, sizes, and some chart bar features.
 - **Element** is the spot where the chart will be rendered.